 The three candidates for two seats on the School Committee last night discussed the School Department's needs and what they can bring to the table as potential members.

 Incumbent Mario Marchese, Mary Jane Byrnes and Manny Mulas offered their perspectives on what the most pressing need is for Wilmington Public Schools.

-"Right now, the new high school building is the priority," said Marchese.
+"Right now, the is the priority," said Marchese.
 "The (current building) was built in the 1950s it has had minor modifications but we know right now ... we have teachers who don’t have classrooms who float around, it's undersized for today," he said.
 The next priority after that would be getting the elementary schools in tip-top shape, he said.

 Byrnes said in addition to the high school, getting technology into the lower level schools is also a pressing need.

 "It is imperative to make sure our lower schools have that technology ability … we’d hate for any kids to get into middle school and be discombobulated with technology," she said.
 "We're looking for a smooth transition."